 Eleanor “Ellen” Duffy Cleary is a solo practitioner in downtown Columbia, South Carolina.
 She focuses her practice on criminal defense, both at the trial level and the post-conviction level.
+She has been practicing law for over 28 years.
 She represents clients before municipal, magistrate, and general sessions courts, as well as administrative boards and appellate courts.
 She has also appeared numerous times before the board of the South Carolina Department of Probation, Parole, and Pardon Services.
 In November 2000, she began working as an appellate defender at the Office of Appellate Defense (now a division of the South Carolina Commission on Indigent Defense).
 She argued on behalf of indigents convicted of state crimes, ranging from murder to possession of drugs.
 She has argued dozens of times before the South Carolina Court of Appeals and the SC Supreme Court.
 She has submitted briefs on numerous legal issues relating to substantive and procedural criminal law.

 Born in Beaufort, South Carolina, in 1964, Ellen was raised in the Shandon area of Columbia, South Carolina.
 She attended Richland County District One public schools, graduating from A.C.
 Flora High School in 1983.
 She is a daughter of the late Dr. John J. Duffy, Jr. and the late Marcia T. Duffy.
 Dr. Duffy retired after serving the University of South Carolina for almost 40 years, as a history professor and a senior administrator.
 Mrs. Duffy was extremely active in the Democratic Party until her death in 2006.
 Ellen’s parents instilled in her a strong sense of responsibility for making the world a better place.